 Will there still be access to print reserves?

 Print reserves are available.
-Fill out a reserve form and the libraries will process reserves for the fall semester.
+Fill out a Print Reserve Request Form and the libraries will process reserves for the upcoming semester.
 If you would like the library to look for a digital version of your course text, make a request via the Electronic Resource Request Form.
 You can also contact your research librarian to find open access or digital alternatives if a digitized textbook is not available for us to acquire, or consult our guide on open educational resources.

 The library maintains an extensive collection of digital content that is available to you from anywhere in the world: